SamuelSwartzberg/flashcardifying_text_temp/math.md

 ###### variables and constants

 A propositional variable is a thing that expresses any possible atomic proposition.
-A propositional constant is a thing that expresses exactly one atomic proposition.
+A propositional constant is a thing that expresses a specific atomic proposition.

 ####### typographic conventions